Skip to content

 Freedom of Information

-Middlesbrough College building
+Middlesbrough College banner

 The Freedom of Information Act 2000 became law on the 30th November 2000.
 It is intended to create a culture of openness and accountability across the public sector by making available information proactively through a Publication Scheme.
 A publication scheme is a document which describes the information a public authority publishes, or intends to publish.
 In this context ‘publish’ means to make information available routinely.
 These descriptions are called ‘classes of information’.
 The scheme is not a list of the actual publications, because this will change as new material is published or existing material revised.
 It is, however, the public authority’s commitment to make available the information described.
 A publication scheme must set out the classes, or categories, of information published.
 It must also make clear how the information described can be accessed and whether or not charges will be made.